ZyLen888/ZyLen888/README.md

 ### Hi there ! 👋 I am Zhen Liu, you can also call me Meimi.

-✌️ **Second Year** student of Bachelor of Science, Majoring in Computing and Software System at The University of Melbourne.
+✌️ **Second Year 1st Semester** student of Bachelor of Science, Majoring in Computing and Software System at The University of Melbourne.

 🙋‍♀️ Woman in Tech!